Mike Lowell: Boston Red Sox

-Even though the Boston Red Sox took on Lowell and his contract largely because the Marlins would not trade pitcher Josh Beckett without relieving themselves of Lowell's salary.
-Lowell fared better than expected as a member of the 2006 Red Sox, for a time leading the league in doubles and providing solid defense at third base.
+Even though the Boston Red Sox took on Lowell and his contract largely because the Marlins would not trade pitcher Josh Beckett without relieving themselves of Lowell's salary, Lowell fared better than expected as a member of the 2006 Red Sox, for a time leading the American League (AL) in doubles and providing solid defense at third base.
 Lowell finished with 20 home runs and 80 RBI, and he was tied with Eric Chavez for the best fielding percentage at his position.

-The season turned out to be one of Lowell's best, in which he set career bests in hits, RBI, batting average, OPS, and played a key role in helping the Red Sox win their second World Series in four years.
-One of the early highlights of the season came on April 22 when Lowell was one of the four Red Sox players to hit consecutive home runs against the Yankees.
+The season turned out to be one of Lowell's best: he set career bests in hits, RBI, batting average, OPS, and played a key role in helping the Red Sox win their second World Series in four years.
+One of the early highlights of the season came on April 22, when Lowell was one of the four Red Sox players to hit consecutive home runs against the Yankees.
 During the first half, Lowell hit .300 and led the team with 14 home runs (tied with David Ortiz) and 63 RBI.
-This performance helped earn him a spot on the 2007 American League All-Star Team as a reserve player voted in on the player's ballot.
+This performance helped earn him a spot on the AL All-Star Team as a reserve player voted in on the player's ballot.